 In 2017, a study was conducted to test the effectiveness of baking soda in removing pesticides from fruits and vegetables.
 The results showed that baking soda was highly effective in reducing pesticide residues.
 (1)

 The study, published in the Journal of Agricultural and Food Chemistry, looked at how effective a solution of water and sodium bicarbonate, aka baking soda, was at removing pesticides.
 The researchers soaked conventionally grown apples in a solution of one tablespoon of baking soda per 1.5 liters of water.
-They soaked the apples for 8 minutes and then 12-15 minutes, after which they tested how much pesticide residue was leftover on the fruit.
+They soaked the apples for 8 minutes and then 12-15 minutes, after which they tested how much pesticide residue was left on the fruit.

 The results were compelling.
 After just an eight-minute soak, the apples showed a significant reduction in the amount of pesticides left over on their skin.
 What was even more impressive was the additional four to seven minutes of soaking time—these extra minutes left the apples essentially pesticide-free.
 However, it is important to note that the effectiveness is not as strong for pesticides that have penetrated the apple’s peel.
 That being said, this will still significantly reduce the pesticide load of the food.